 Want to see some incredibly beautiful buildings?
 Palais Garnier is a must-visit.
 Built-in the late 1800s, this incredible opera house was made famous by the novel The Phantom of the Opera.

-These attractions are just a few of the many reasons why you should relocate to Paris.
+These attractions are just a few of the many reasons why you should move to Paris.
 The city has so much to offer, you will not be disappointed.

 How’s business life?